martinapz/Pacman-Game/README.md

 # Overview

     I created the Pacman game.
 I have created two levels for the user to play through, and if they complete both of these levels then they win the game.
-The pacman has three lives throughout the whole game, so if it is eaten by the ghosts three times, then the loser loses.
+The pacman has three lives throughout the whole game, so if it is eaten be the ghosts three times, then the user loses.
 The user passes a level once the pacman eats all the coins on the board.
 Additionally, there are immunity coins throughout the board.
 When the pacman passes through a tile with an immunity, the pacman is immune to the ghosts for a certain period of time.

 # Requirements